What’s The Best Way To Learn To Code?

 Time commitment.
 How long will it take to learn?

 Again it depends on your goal.
-Everyone is different.
-So it's hard to give a specific amount of time.
-The two biggest variables are the number of hours per week you're dedicating to learning and your current experience level.
+Everyone is different, so it's hard to give a specific amount of time.

 1. 20-40 hours a week = 4-6 months.
-Students who have started from scratch as complete beginners (no matter their age or background!) and spend a few hours per day.
+Students who have started from scratch as complete beginners (no matter their age or background and with absolutely zero experience) and spend a few hours per day

 We imagine these ranges are similar for other online coding academies as well.